What happens when someone becomes an organ donor?

-- Heart and blood circulation.
-If the doctor is certain that it no longer makes sense to continue treating the patient and that the patient is dying, the doctor is obliged to stop treatment.
+Heart and blood circulation.
+If the doctor is certain that it no longer makes sense to continue treating the patient and that the patient is dying, the doctor is obliged to stop the treatment.
 The machine that supplies oxygen is switched off.
 Organ donation is only possible within two hours of the blood ceasing to circulate.
 When the blood stops circulating, the doctor will wait another five minutes.
-This is to be certain the heart has stopped beating and the patient is dead.
+This is to be certain the heart has not started beating again, and the patient is dead.
 The death forms are completed.

 If the deceased patient is an organ donor, the family will receive support from a nurse who knows all about organ donation.
 Family members can be with the patient both before and after the operation.
 There is time to say goodbye until the operation starts.
 This is often a very sad and sometimes distressing time for the family.